iftekharifty12/iftekharifty12/README.md

 # 👋 Hello, I'm Iftekhar Ul Islam!

 Welcome to my GitHub profile!
-I'm a passionate [Software Developer and Tester], always curious about how technology can solve real-world problems and make life easier.
+I'm a passionate Software Developer and Tester, always curious about how technology can solve real-world problems and make life easier.
 A love for continuous learning and creativity drives me.

 ### 🚀 What I Do
-- **Coding**: I work on Python, JavaScript, React, HTML, CSS, Bootstrap].
+- **Coding**: I work on Python, JavaScript, React, HTML, CSS, Bootstrap.
 - **Building**: Currently working on A student profile management for a university.
 - **Learning**: Always exploring new tech, frameworks, and innovations in AI and UI/UX].